kagapa-blr/.github/README.md

-## Terms and Conditions for Copying Code, Repositories, and Sensitive Data
+## Terms and Conditions for Copying Code, Repositories, and Sensitive Data present in Kagapa organisation

 ### 1. Introduction